Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks: Simulations and Data

 Refinement of the AMR grid occurs based on $M_b$ and $M_{dm}$, the baryonic and dark matter mass of a cell, respectively, with the minimum mass for refinement being 3 times the initial values above ($M_{min}$).
 At each iteration, any grid cell on level $l$ with $M_{cell} \geq M_{min}\times 2^{-0.4l}$ will be refined to the next level; the grid refinement is super-lagrangian, so that the AMR levels will have $M_{cell} < M_{root~grid}$ .
 In addition to the mass criteria, any cells with \piii star particles are refined to the level such that the supernova radius parameter (10 pc) is resolved by $\geq$ 4 cell widths.
-With resolved halos are defined as those with $\geq 100$ DM particles, the minimum mass of a resolved halo in the PHX256 simulations is $2.3\times 10^6$ M$_\odot$.
+With resolved halos defined as those with $\geq 100$ DM particles, the minimum mass of a resolved halo in the PHX256 simulations is $2.3\times 10^6$ M$_\odot$.
 We include radiation hydrodynamics using the Moray ray-tracing solver~\citep{wise2011}, with \piii and enriched star clusters as radiating sources.
 A uniform, $z$-dependent Lyman-Werner background is included to account for H$_2$ dissociating radiation sources originating from outside the simulation volume.
 Nonequilibrium primordial gas chemistry for the 9 species H, H$^+$, H$^-$, H$_2$, H$_2^+$, e$^-$, He, He$^+$, He$^{++}$ is computed, and radiative heating and cooling of the gas includes both primordial and metal-line cooling contrbutions as in \citealt{smith2008}.
+All simulations in this work were run on the TACC-Frontera supercomputer, with the PHX256-1,2 consuming $\sim$ 500~k cpu-hours total.

+Although the PHX256-1,2 simulations are distinct simulations, PHX256-2 uses identical physical models and resolution with different initial conditions as compared with PHX256-1.
+The identical parameters include the total mass in the box, where the primary difference is in the spatial distribution of density peaks and troughs, whose magnitude is determined by the cosmological parameters common to both simulations.
+For this reason, we treat the two simulations as part of the same distribution of star formation examples.